zetsuboii/brainfreeze/README.md

 # Brainfreeze

-A program to hide [Brainf*ck](https://esolangs.org/wiki/Brainfuck) program inside images
+A program to hide [Brainf*ck](https://esolangs.org/wiki/Brainfuck) programs inside images

 ![Example Image](.github/example.png)
 > This photo has the program that prints out "zetsuboii"
 > hidden inside

+## Installation
+1. Clone the repo and navigate inside
+2. Run `cargo build --release` to build the project
+3. Run `target/release/brainfreeze help` to see available commands

 ## Usage